auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/infrastructure.md

 ---
 # Infrastructure Requirements for the Customer-Hosted Managed Private Cloud

-If you are a Managed Private Cloud customer hosting Auth0 using Amazon Web Services, be aware of the following requirements.
+If you are a Managed Private Cloud customer who is hosting Auth0 using Amazon Web Services, be aware of the following requirements.

 ## AWS regions